-Our Chiropractor is registered with all major Health Insurance providers.
-You will need to check with your Health Insurance company what your annual cover for Chiropractic is.
+Our Chiropractors are registered with all major Health Insurance providers.
+We ask all patients to pay us directly and then issue fully detailed receipts for you to reclaim costs from your Health Insurance provider.
+It is advisable to check with your Health Insurance company what your annual cover for Chiropractic is.

 Yes, of course.
 Many clients bring in their partner or a family member as they find it helpful to have someone else with them.
 There is either a chair or sofa in each treatment room to accommodate an extra person.
 All clients under 18 are required to bring a chaperone.